 When trying to do away with glasses glare, the process functions similarly but is much more delicate.
 This is because while removing glasses glare you are, generally speaking, working within a smaller area and have much less room for error.

 Because of this, you will want to use a small brush, proceed slowly, and stop often to double check your work.
 It is likely going to get tedious, so put on some relaxing music, fix a drink, and get ready for the long haul as well.

 Related: What else can you use the Spot Removal tool for in Lightroom?
 Find out in our post, where we share our top picks for edits to make that can transform your images!

 2. Learn How to Clone

 First, you will need to set your pins (the area you want to conceal and the area you want to clone from).
 You will be setting and resetting these often, as Lightroom does not always choose the best places to draw from in a photograph by default.
-It might be helpful to keep some of the keyboard shortcuts for this procedure at the forefront of your mind.
+It might be helpful to keep some of the shortcuts you can use in Lightroom for this procedure at the forefront of your mind.

 You can click to create a pin and, if using the control/command click, drag your mouse to find your clone source with which to conceal the glasses glare.
 Using control/command plus the alt/option key allows you to adjust the size of the pin, and you can use the delete button to remove a pin.

 Again, work slowly to avoid making any errors.
 Eyelashes, in particular, can be difficult to nail with the spot removal too, and you will also need to pay special attention to angles, especially around areas like the glasses frames.
 Frames are often slanted, so selecting an appropriate section of your image to borrow from to correct a glared area is going to be doubly crucial.[ninja-inline id= 19683]